DingJunyao/CreateMusicWithLanguages/README.md

-# CreatMusicWithLanguages
+# CreateMusicWithLanguages
-As the Repo name, it is a project that creat music with languages.
+As the Repo name, it is a project that creates music with languages.